 To begin a Cable Pulling study, activate the Project Editor view.

 Double-click the Cable Pulling Systems folder and select any existing study presentation.
 To create a new system, right-click on the Cable Pulling Systems folder and select Create New.

 The characteristics of the pull can be outlined in the Study Case editor.
-To open this, click the Edit Study Case button on the Study Case toolbar.
+To open this, click the Edit Study Case button.
 Set up the study conditions then click OK to save data and exit the editor.